Queenstown: Kiwi King of Alpine Adventure

-It was a perfect, sunny day and after checking in and dropping my bags in the room I headed right back out to the Viaduct to enjoy the afternoon.
-I stopped for dinner at my favorite restaurant (Buffalo) for what just might be the best New Zealand green-lipped mussels on the planet – paired, of course, with a deliciously fruity Marlborough sauvignon blanc.
-Heaven on earth and the best meal I’d had since Thailand.
+It’s a fabulous day capped off by a dinner of the best New Zealand green-lipped mussels on the planet – paired, of course, with a deliciously fruity Marlborough sauvignon blanc.
+Heaven on earth and the best meal I’ve had since Thailand.

 Queenstown New Zealand – Alpine Paradise

 The awe-inspiring views of Queenstown from the air before touchdown have me instantly wondering why I’ve never taken this short flight from Auckland before.